 Out of Work/Short of Money

-These are tough economic times, with a high rate of unemployment and many people just barely making ends meet.
-No wonder so many people are dreading a holiday season fraught with expenses.
-How can you find the money to entertain, travel or buy gifts when you can barely put food on the table every day and keep a roof over your head?
-Worrying about not having a job or enough money isn’t a state of mind conducive to enjoying the so-called season of merriment.
+Your financial situation may not lend itself to joyous celebration of a holiday season fraught with expenses if you are barely making ends meet.
+How can you find the money to entertain, travel, or buy gifts when you can barely put food on the table every day and keep a roof over your head?
+Worrying about not having a job or enough cash isn’t a state of mind conducive to enjoying the so-called season of merriment.

-Lower your expectations and those of your family.
-Financial strain that is already at a peak does not need any additional drain on the family finances, and trying to carry on as usual is not worth using credit that will be difficult (at best) or impossible (at worst) to pay after the season ends.
+Lower your expectations and look at the situation realistically.
+Financial strain that is already at a peak does not need any additional drain on family finances.
+Trying to carry on as usual is not worth running up credit card balances with interest that will be difficult (at best) or impossible (at worst) to pay after the season ends.
 It is tough on parents to feel they are disappointing their children; however, small children can be satisfied with inexpensive gifts with no explanation necessary.
 (Just watch a toddler have more fun playing with the box a toy was packed in than the toy itself!)

 For many people, the holiday season simply means feeling lonely.
 They may be singles who live far away from family and can’t travel to visit, and they miss the celebrations of their childhood.
 Others may be without a romantic partner and dread invitations to holiday events, such as New Year’s Eve parties, where everyone else seems to be part of a loving couple.